Prounckk/eremeev/content/posts/github-copilot-my-experience.md

 What about writing code?
 ![](/2022/github-copilot-bubble-sorting-go.gif )
 I've tried to run the function that was written by Copilot, and [it worked](https://play.golang.com/p/Z9AJUEOhud6)
 Unfortunately, it failed to write a binary search algorithm.
 I think it is because of the algorithm's complexity or because we do not usually write it, importing already created packages instead.
+But it helped me to create some tools like  [JSON Viewer & Formatter](https://json-validator.org/), an amazing [tool to sync meeting time between different timezones](https://world-time-sync.com) and a [simle tips anc percentage calculator](https://calculatorspercentage.com)

 ## What people say about GitHub Copilot